saikrishna-git1/USB_HID_mouse_STM32F429/README.md

+## USB main features
+Hot pluggable - plug and play
+Self configured
+Some devices are dorectly bus-powered

 ## USB 2.0 speeds - HS - 480Mbps
 Bit stuffing - insetion of non-info bits into the data.
 In USB HS/FS insert a 0 after 6 consecutive 1s.